Authentication and authorization in Azure App Service and Azure Functions

 You're not required to use this feature for authentication and authorization.
 You can use the bundled security features in your web framework of choice, or you can write your own utilities.
 However, keep in mind that Chrome 80 is making breaking changes to its implementation of SameSite for cookies (release date around March 2020), and custom remote authentication or other scenarios that rely on cross-site cookie posting may break when client Chrome browsers are updated.
 The workaround is complex because it needs to support different SameSite behaviors for different browsers.

 The ASP.NET Core 2.1 and above versions hosted by App Service are already patched for this breaking change and handle Chrome 80 and older browsers appropriately.
-In addition, the same patch for ASP.NET Framework 4.7.2 is being deployed on the App Service instances throughout January 2020.
-For more information, including how to know if your app has received the patch, see Azure App Service SameSite cookie update.
+In addition, the same patch for ASP.NET Framework 4.7.2 has been deployed on the App Service instances throughout January 2020.
+For more information, see Azure App Service SameSite cookie update.